comp423-23f/csxl-final-team-a1/docs/equipment-reservation-system-spec.md

 **`frontend\src\app\equipment`**

 - `agreement` component: This component is what users will see before agreeing to the terms of service when attempting to access the equipment home page.
 - `equipment-display` component: This component is what users will see as the home page for the equipment reservation system.
-The display is made up of `equipment-card` widgets under headers for available and unavailable equipment.
+The display is made up of `equipment-card` widgets and `equipment-reservation-cards`.
 - `equipment-card` widget: This widget displays the title, image, and number of available units (out of the total units) of equipment for each `EquipmentType`.
 This card is repeated for each type on the `equipment-display` component.
+- `reserve-screen` component: What users will see after clicking the `Check-Out` button on an `equipment-card`.
+It serves to allow users to submit a valid reservation for an item.
+It is made up of `calendar-square` widgets.
+- `calendar-square` widget: handles the selecting and deselecting of date squares in the `reserve-screen`.
+Emits a T/F value that `reserve-screen` reads in addition to a date and item id.
+- `ambassador-home` component: handles the activation and return of equipment items reserved by students.
+This page is only available to users with the `equipment.reserve` permission.

 **`frontend\src\app\admin\equipment`**